palanik/lumen-cors/README.md

 ### CORS for Routes ###

-If you would like enable CORS to specific routes, you should first assign the `lumen-cors` middleware a short-hand key in your `bootstrap/app.php` file.
+If you would like to enable CORS to specific routes, you should first assign the `lumen-cors` middleware a short-hand key in your `bootstrap/app.php` file.

 ```php
 $app->routeMiddleware([